In 2020, 17% of Americans expressed trust in the government to do what’s right, as opposed to 73% in 1958.

 She is building a political home for a million women of color, nationally and in battleground states.
 She was featured in Politico’s 2019 Powerlist.

-Nila Bala is the Assistant Director of Criminal Justice Policy at R Street Institute.
-She helps lead R Street’s criminal justice policy to advance reforms in juvenile and economic justice.
+Nila Bala is the Senior Staff Attorney, Policing Project at NYU Law.
+Previously, she was the Assistant Director of Criminal Justice Policy at R Street Institute where she lead R Street’s criminal justice policy to advance reforms in juvenile and economic justice.

 Nila previously served as an assistant public defender in Baltimore, Maryland.
 In addition to handling more than 1,000 cases in her tenure, she also helped lead a bail reform project to address problems in the city’s money bail system.
 Earlier in her career, Nila clerked for Judge Keith P. Ellison of the U.S. District Court for the Southern District of Texas.
 She also was a recipient of the Yale Public Interest Law Fellow, and she assisted juveniles with sealing their records.